Jet washing, chemical cleaning, DOFF and TORC · Bath

 Substrate type confirmed (stone, brick, render, cladding), soiling type assessed (atmospheric, biological, paint, soot), test-area agreed with client.
 Pressure or steam method confirmed before any work begins.

-Project-specific RAMS: chemical handling, PPE matrix, run-off containment plan, exclusion zones during application, pedestrian and vehicle protection.
+RAMS written for the project: chemical handling, PPE matrix, run-off containment plan, exclusion zones during application, pedestrian and vehicle protection.
 COSHH for any biocide or neutraliser.

 Containment bunded, test area cleaned and signed off by client, full application by elevation.
 Neutraliser applied where chemical spec calls for it.
 Public access protected throughout.